MRCIEU/ieugwasr/README.md

 ## Installation

-You can install the released version of ieugwasr from [CRAN](https://CRAN.R-project.org) with:
+You can install the developer version of ieugwasr with:

 ``` r
 devtools::install_github("mricue/ieugwasr")
 ```

-Browse the vignettes for information on how to use this package.
+Browse the vignettes etc for information on how to use this package: [https://mrcieu.github.io/ieugwasr/](https://mrcieu.github.io/ieugwasr/)